 Mailchimp lists are now called audiences.
 They include the same data and functionality as before, along with valuable new insights about your contacts.
 As we introduce this change over time, you’ll notice fewer places where we still say list.
 Learn more about this change.

-Set up our PayPal integration and grow your Mailchimp list with new customers and their purchase data.
+Set up our PayPal integration and grow your Mailchimp audience with new customers and their purchase data.
 You can use this data to send targeted campaigns with exclusive offers and include a custom button that links directly to your PayPal checkout page.

 In this article, you'll learn how to connect and use the PayPal integration, and how to add PayPal buttons to your Mailchimp campaigns.